wargotik/wargot-ha-addons/custom_components/wg-hassio-communal-apartment-integration/README.md

 ## Requirements

 - Home Assistant version 2022.5 or higher
-- Installed and running Communal Apartment add-on
+- Installed and running Utilities Tracker add-on
 - Access to the add-on's database

 ## Features